badaix/popl/README.md

 Program Options Parser Lib

-popl is a c++ wrapper around GNU's `getopt` and thus it closely follows the POSIX guidelines for the command-line options of a program.
+popl is a c++ option parser that supports the same options as GNU's `getopt` and thus closely follows the POSIX guidelines for the command-line options of a program.

 ## Features
 * Single header file implementation.
 Simply include and use it!